 A: Yes.
 If you change your mind and wish to revoke your proxy, in addition to revocation in any other manner permitted by law, you may prepare a written statement to this effect.
 The statement must be signed by you or your attorney as authorized in writing or, if the Shareholder is a corporation, under its corporate seal or by an officer or attorney of the corporation duly authorized.
 Only Registered Shareholders may revoke a proxy, Beneficial Shareholders will need to contact their financial intermediary and follow their instructions to revoke their vote.
 You may also submit a later dated proxy to revoke any prior vote received.
 This statement must be delivered to the Corporate Secretary of Alaris at the following address no later than 2:30 p.m.
-(Calgary Time) on Friday, May 3, 2019 or to the chairman of the Meeting on the day of the Meeting, prior to its commencement or prior to the continuation of any adjournment of the Meeting:
+(Calgary Time) on Monday, May 4, 2020 or to the Chairman of the Meeting on the day of the Meeting, prior to its commencement or prior to the continuation of any adjournment of the Meeting:

 Alaris Royalty Corp.

-Suite 250, 333-24th Avenue SW

-Calgary, Alberta T2S 3E6

-Michael Ervin, Chief Legal Officer and Corporate Secretary
+Suite 250, 333-24th Avenue SW Calgary, Alberta T2S 3E6 Michael Ervin, Chief Legal Officer and Corporate Secretary Fax: 403-228-0906

-occi ctai y

-Fax: 403-228-0906
+If you have followed the process for attending and voting at the Meeting online, voting at the Meeting online will revoke your previous proxy.